flyinglimao/zkenc/docs/docs/intro.md

 ## Project Status

-The zkenc implementation is currently under peer review.
-The library provides a practical implementation of witness encryption for Circom circuits.
+The zkenc implementation has undergone initial security verification.
+While the library provides a practical implementation of witness encryption for Circom circuits with security validated in most scenarios, we are currently addressing edge cases where additional security considerations apply.
+Our paper is still being refined as we continue to strengthen the implementation.

 ## Available Packages